Elias Díaz Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.

-- The Dodgers' 4.52 team ERA ranks 24th across all league pitching staffs.
+- The Dodgers have a 4.46 team ERA that ranks 24th across all league pitching staffs.

-- Dodgers pitchers combine to surrender 96 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Dodgers pitchers combine to give up 96 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Kershaw aims for his 10th win when he gets the start for the Dodgers, his 16th of the season.
-He is 9-4 with a 2.72 ERA and 103 strikeouts in 89 1/3 innings pitched.
+- Grove (0-2) takes the mound for the Dodgers in his seventh start of the season.
+He's put together a 7.59 ERA in 32 2/3 innings pitched, with 31 strikeouts.

-- His most recent time out was on Wednesday against the Los Angeles Angels, when the left-hander threw seven scoreless innings while giving up five hits.
+- The righty last appeared in relief on Saturday, when he threw two scoreless innings against the Houston Astros without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.